arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitStructMember(ctx *StructMemberContext)
     ExitStructMember is called when production structMember is exited.

+func (s *BaseArcParserListener) ExitSwitchCase(ctx *SwitchCaseContext)
+    ExitSwitchCase is called when production switchCase is exited.

+func (s *BaseArcParserListener) ExitSwitchStmt(ctx *SwitchStmtContext)
+    ExitSwitchStmt is called when production switchStmt is exited.

 func (s *BaseArcParserListener) ExitSyscallExpression(ctx *SyscallExpressionContext)
     ExitSyscallExpression is called when production syscallExpression is exited.

 func (s *BaseArcParserListener) ExitTopLevelDecl(ctx *TopLevelDeclContext)
     ExitTopLevelDecl is called when production topLevelDecl is exited.

+func (s *BaseArcParserListener) ExitTryStmt(ctx *TryStmtContext)
+    ExitTryStmt is called when production tryStmt is exited.

+func (s *BaseArcParserListener) ExitTupleExpression(ctx *TupleExpressionContext)
+    ExitTupleExpression is called when production tupleExpression is exited.

+func (s *BaseArcParserListener) ExitTuplePattern(ctx *TuplePatternContext)
+    ExitTuplePattern is called when production tuplePattern is exited.

+func (s *BaseArcParserListener) ExitTupleType(ctx *TupleTypeContext)
+    ExitTupleType is called when production tupleType is exited.

 func (s *BaseArcParserListener) ExitType(ctx *TypeContext)
     ExitType is called when production type is exited.

+func (s *BaseArcParserListener) ExitTypeList(ctx *TypeListContext)
+    ExitTypeList is called when production typeList is exited.

 func (s *BaseArcParserListener) ExitUnaryExpression(ctx *UnaryExpressionContext)
     ExitUnaryExpression is called when production unaryExpression is exited.

 func (s *BaseArcParserListener) ExitVariableDecl(ctx *VariableDeclContext)
     ExitVariableDecl is called when production variableDecl is exited.

-func (s *BaseArcParserListener) ExitVectorLiteral(ctx *VectorLiteralContext)
-    ExitVectorLiteral is called when production vectorLiteral is exited.

-func (s *BaseArcParserListener) ExitVectorType(ctx *VectorTypeContext)
-    ExitVectorType is called when production vectorType is exited.

 func (s *BaseArcParserListener) VisitErrorNode(node antlr.ErrorNode)
     VisitErrorNode is called when an error node is visited.